This quick start provides the basics so that you can get started with the NVIDIA Air network simulation platform.

 Manage a Simulation

-From the Air landing page, you can manage simulations.
-There are three options for each public simulation:
+From the NVIDIA Air landing page, you can manage your simulations.

-- Power On/Off: Wakes the simulation up or puts it to sleep.
+- Power On or Off wakes the simulation up or puts it to sleep.